RWTH-EBC/EBC_Measurements/README.md

 With its versatile capabilities, this toolbox aims to enhance the efficiency of data acquisition processes across different applications.

+If you have any questions regarding EBC-Measurements, feel free to contact us at [ebc-tools@eonerc.rwth-aachen.de]( mailto:ebc-tools@eonerc.rwth-aachen.de).

+Available at PyPI as [EBC-Measurements](https://pypi.org/project/EBC-Measurements/).

 ## Tool structure and overview

 **Overview**